 Hardiness and Personality: Ayam Cemani are usually cold & hot weather hardy, low maintenance, tame and easy to handle.
 Many people train them to be therapy pets and even have them live in their home.

-Ayam Cemani Breed info: Origin: Indonesia, Type: Standard Large Fowl, Size: Large (5-7 lbs), Rarity: Extremely Rare, Colors: Black, Egg Laying: Good (3-4/week, 80-120/year), Egg Color: Cream, Light Tan, Egg Size: Medium, Unique Feature: World’s Only All Black Chicken Inside & Out, Cold Hardiness: Ok Winter Tolerance, Heat Tolerance: Great Heat tolerance, Docile: Yes, Setter/Broody: Yes, Sometimes, Personality: Very human friendly, curious and docile.
+Ayam Cemani Breed info: Origin: Indonesia, Type: Standard Large Fowl, Size: Large (5-7 lbs), Rarity: Extremely Rare, Bird Color: Black, Egg Laying: Good (3-4/week, 80-120/year), Egg Color: Cream, Light Tan, THEY DO NOT NOW AND HAVE NEVER LAID BLACK EGGS.
+If someone is trying to sell you black eggs they are not Ayam Cemani eggs.
+Egg Size: Medium, Unique Feature: World’s Only All Black Chicken Inside & Out, Cold Hardiness: Ok Winter Tolerance, Heat Tolerance: Great Heat tolerance, Docile: Yes, Setter/Broody: Yes, Sometimes, Personality: Very human friendly, curious and docile.

 Color: Are ALL Ayam Cemani the same deep black color?
 The answer is absolutely not.
 There are genes that when expressed uniquely or are not present can cause color that looks like it is bleeding through the black.
 The perfect black Ayam Cemani has 2 copies of the fibromelanistic gene and gypsy gene is expressed perfectly it also expresses the frbro gene correctly with being solid black.
 Not every bird will have 2 copies of the gene and if gypsy gene is not present that to can make a difference.
 Every bird expresses the Fibro gene differently.
 In many cases a bird with only one copy of the gene looks like it has two copies.
 When you are wanting to breed for future chicks and hatching eggs to sell you should only breed solid black birds with no color leakage and no mulberry coloring showing up, then you will get less offspring with color coming through.
-If you see color in offspring then you need to test breed to see which parent you need to replace.
-It could be that one parent has 2 copies and the other parent has 0 copies.
-Yes a 0 or 1 copy Fibro Ayam Cemani can look solid black if it has the gypsy gene… test breeding would need to be done to see how many genes each parent has.
+Yes a 0 or 1 copy Fibro Ayam Cemani can look solid black…. test breeding would need to be done to see how many genes each parent has.
 We only breed solid black parents that are top quality but like ALL breeders can have a few chicks show up with genes that cause some color.
 We are one of the few breeders that are completely honest about this.
-We usually throw in an extra chick or two since we can not guarantee every chick to be the perfect Ayam Cemani.
-If a seller says “all” their chicks are perfect black coloring I would research that seller / breeder and you will most likely find it to be untrue.
-It is best to be honest and help those KNOW the breed enough to help them make good breeding decisions themselves.
+We usually throw in an extra chick or two since we can not guarantee every chick to be the perfect Ayam Cemani, If a seller says “all” their chicks are perfect black coloring I would research that seller / breeder and you will most likely find it to be untrue.
+In even the best breeding pair you will see about 30% of chicks hatch with a white toe or a white feather.
+So if you plan on getting into this breed you need to know several of the chicks you will hatch out will not be quality birds and will need to be culled.
+Culled does not mean killed, it just means put out of any breeding program.
+Even if you get hatching eggs from us some will most likely hatch with a white toe or feathering but some should look solid black.
+If you only want a couple of nicer quality birds I would suggest not getting eggs but to get solid black chicks or juveniles.
+I feel It is best to be honest and help those KNOW the breed enough to help them make good breeding decisions themselves.
 So no matter who you get your chicks from just know that some will be good for breeding and some best for the stew pot.
 Or if your just keeping for your own back yard flock and are eating the eggs then a little color just gives your pet chicken some character.
 A true black Cemani will have the oil slick type of iridescent green sheen on his black feathers in direct sunlight and this is not the color leakage we are talking about in this paragraph.
+The first birds that were brought into the US were not great quality and us breeders are still perfecting the “U.S.” line we have since it is very difficult to import any new birds because of import restrictions on poultry.
+When I see photos of the first U.S. imports I feel proud we have come as far as we have in getting many here to be solid black again through and through.
 We want only happy customers that want to keep coming back to us so if you are not 100% happy with your order I want to know so I can make it right with you.
 I am also available to talk to you unlike many sellers that just do not have good customer service and you never hear from again… I like to hear how the chicks turn out as adults so would love an update when your chicks are adults.